fcruise/CapstoneShowcase/README.md

 # CapstoneShowcase
-This is a display of our team's past programming and research projects with references to our project application.
+This is a display of our team's past programming and design projects with references to our project application.